 Patsy Baldus is a retired teacher who spent thirty-three years teaching everything from Kindergarten to Grade 6.
 She has always loved to write!
 Her memoir, “Love, Lutefisk, and Lemon Zest Sneakers” was written as a legacy for her two now-grown children, who are only slightly scarred by their mother’s book.
 Patsy lives with her husband in mid-coast Maine and continues to plot and scheme about her next adventure as a flower gardener.

 Jordan Benissan has been cooking for friends and students ever since he arrived in Maine in 1999, and finally realized his dream of opening a restaurant in 2017.
 His original Me Lon Togo restaurant is located in a distinctive blue and purple historic home on Rt.
 1 in Searsport.
-He opened a new branch in Camden in July 2020.
+He opened a new branch in Camden in July 2020, which moved to Rockland in late 2021.
 Jordan also teaches African drumming at Colby College, the Watershed School, and other area schools.

 Rick Bernard, a former school counselor, has been performing magic for numerous parties and corporate events for over 35 years.
 He has also taught magic classes for over 25 years.